-Playmakers Hockey USA is based in the Greater Columbus Ohio area, with CYDA, and is now in its 5th year of training.
+Playmakers Hockey USA HAs BEEN based in the Greater Columbus Ohio area, with CYDA, SINCE 2013.

-In 2015 CYDA was formed by the parents of players in the Belfry Hockey Program as a non-profit hockey association to hopefully expand opportunities for the players and parents in it and who may be interested in a high level alternative development program and structure not otherwise available in Central Ohio.
+In 2015 CYDA was formed by the parents of players in the Belfry Hockey Columbus Program.
+CYDA is a non-profit hockey association created to expand opportunities for the players and parents in what is now part of the Elite Development Program (“EDP”) Hockey Academy.
+The EDP offers a high level alternative development program and structure not otherwise available in Central Ohio.

-The focus of the Belfry Hockey program is centered on translate-able skill set principles consistent with the appropriate physical and biological stages of youth development.
-Players in the Program practice on average two to three times a week, and throughout the year play “theme games” where they are asked to implement their current practice theme into a game situation.
+The focus of the Belfry Hockey and EDP programs is on translate-able skill set principles consistent with the appropriate physical and biological stages of youth development.
+Players in the EDP Program practice on average two to three times a week, and throughout the year play “theme games” where they are asked to implement a practice theme into a game situation.
 Practice to game ratio is approximately 3 hours of practice for each game day, consistent with LTAD research and recommendations for the players in the Program.

 Skills are taught in proper development order.
 Players, in turn, are expected to immediately transfer what they are learning from practice directly in the games, without fear of failure.
-Games are measured not for goals or points.
-Instead the players are asked to recognize game conditions when the skill set they are learning can be applied to a game situation.
-Game video is analyzed to provide an objective measure of the players development path.
+Performance in games is not measured by goals or points, and success is not dictated by the scoreboard.
+Instead the players are asked to recognize game conditions when the skill sets they are learning can be applied to a game situation.
+Game video is analyzed to provide an objective measure of each players unique development path.

 Mr. Belfry is an NHL skills coach retained by numerous NHL and AHL players to teach foundational skills.
 In late 2014, Mr. Belfry was hired by the Toronto Maple Leafs as part of their overhaul under Brendan Shanahan and has added Player Consultant to the Leafs to his impressive resume.
 Darryl has personally trained the lead instructors in the program (including having them participate in his off season pro and junior camps and training sessions), flying to Columbus for personal training and having his instructors as guests at the Belfry Hockey Coaching workshops and training sessions across the country.
 Darryl has overseen coaching education because he believes that having great, informed and driven local coaches has immediate and long term benefits to the Central Ohio players and families we serve.
 Darryl’s vision of player development has driven the program goals and he has personally developed the high level metrics used throughout the season for CYDA players.